dfelinto/blender-manual/manual/interface/menus.rst

    Access the menu from the collapsed icon

-.. admonition:: Menus on a Mac
+.. tip:: Menus on a Mac
-   :class: nicetip

    Because :guilabel:`Blender` doesn't use the standard OS menu system, if you are using a Mac, you likely have a redundant menubar at the top.
 To remove it see `this post <http://www.macworld.com/article/55321/2007/02/hidemenubar.html>`__ on Macworld, but beware that it is somewhat complex.
 As an alternative: simply make :guilabel:`Blender` full screen with the last button in the info window header (most times at the top of the screen layout).